sailing-pmls/pmls.readthedocs.io/docs/bosen-api.md

 ### Step 9.
 Instantiate and Run.

 Congratulations!
-You have now finished all the required steps towards an amazing Petuum Bosen application.
-To run the application, instantiate an app object and call its ```Run(int32_t num_worker_threads)``` function in your main function, as in our [demo main function](https://github.com/petuum/bosen/blob/master/app/app_demo/src/lr_main.cpp):
+You have now finished all the required steps towards an amazing PMLS Bosen application.
+To run the application, instantiate an app object and call its ```Run(int32_t num_worker_threads)``` function in your main function, as in our [demo main function](https://github.com/sailing-pmls/bosen/blob/master/app/app_demo/src/lr_main.cpp):

 ```cpp
 lrapp.Run(FLAGS_num_app_threads);